bowman2001/perplexdoc/content/doc/basic/headings/index.md

 ### A long subsection heading about a very complex topic exceeding the line length

-Because of line break before the last word this heading looks quite bad.
-Nice if we could insert a line-break at a better place.
-But there is no Markdown for this case and we don’t want to use raw HTML.
-But its possible:
+Because of the line break before the last word this heading looks quite bad on larger screens.
+We can correct this with the replacement `{‍/}`:

 ### Another subsection heading about a very complex topic{/}exceeding the line length

-[Replacement]({{< relref "doc/replacement" >}}) to the rescue.
-The slash surrounded by single curly braces `{‍/‍}` gets substituted by a `<br>` tag.
-The tag is disabled on small screens, because it would make things even worse there for long headings.
+The inserted `<br>`-tag gets disabled on small screens, because it would make things even worse there for long headings.

 #### Sub-Subsection Heading
 {{< farfar 1 >}}